 The auto-brightness will, as we all know, dim or illuminate the screen based on sensor readings of the background.
 Quite simple.
-However, it seems that there’s a bug while the auto-brightness being enabled.
+However, it seems that there’s a bug while the auto-brightness is being enabled.
 Some Moto G9 users run into a problem when unlocking the device, as the brightness will spike to max.

 Again, you should keep your device up to date to get bug fixes.
-However, you can also try fixing it on your own by disabling auto-brightness or use Device diagnostics from Settings, or enter the *#*#2486#*#* code into your dialer.
+However, you can also try fixing it on your own by disabling auto-brightness or using Device diagnostics from Settings, or entering the *#*#2486#*#* code into your dialer.
 Once there, you can try and calibrate the ambient sensor.
 Some even suggest disabling Haptic feedback on touch in Sound settings.